Chhoa/Brain-Segmentation-Project/README.md

 Creating soft links to original nifty files --> [symlink_orig.sh](https://github.com/Chhoa/Brain-Segmentation-Project/blob/main/symlink_orig.sh)

-- creates soft link to the original nifty file that are in four step depth of the main directory _'dir'_
+- creates soft link to the original nifty file that are in four step depth of the main directory _dir_

 - the links are created in the first depth of each corresponding subdirectory